How to Join the Black Belt Quilt Mural Trail

 - $50 bi-yearly registration fee must be included with Application for Registration

-- *Blocks should not be constructed (or displayed) until written approval from BBTCAC is received.
+- ***Murals should not be constructed (or displayed) until written approval from BBTCAC is received.

-- Once your design is approved (in writing) and you pay your $50 registration fee, then you can purchase your materials and begin making your block.
+- Once your design is approved (in writing) and you pay your $50 registration fee, then you can purchase your materials and begin making your mural.

-- Applicants are responsible for the construction AND maintenance of the block.
+- Applicants are responsible for the construction AND maintenance of the mural.

-- If the block needs to be moved, refurbished, or ownership of the building/land changes, BBTCAC must be notified.
+- If the mural needs to be moved, refurbished, or ownership of the building/land changes, BBTCAC must be notified.

-- Registration (valid for two years from date of application approval) fee covers:
+- Registration (valid for two years from date of application approval - unless otherwise extended by BBTCAC) fee covers: